-Diabetes, a metabolic disease that causes high levels of sugar in your blood, is caused by a hormone called insulin.
-The main function of insulin is to move the sugar from the blood to red blood cells and store it for energy.
-However, as CDC diabetes stats explain, when a person has diabetes, their body doesn’t make enough insulin, or it can’t use the insulin it produces.
-This can lead to diabetes type 1 and 2, prediabetes, and gestational diabetes.
+Namely, diabetes — a metabolic disease that causes high levels of sugar in your blood — is caused by a hormone called insulin.
+The main function of insulin is to move sugar between red blood cells and store it for energy.
+However, as CDC diabetes statistics explain, when a person has diabetes, their body doesn’t make enough insulin, or it can’t use the insulin it produces.
+This leads to diabetes type 1 and 2, prediabetes, and gestational diabetes.

-In case you’re suffering from diabetes and wondering whether you’re alone in this, the answer is — definitely not!
-Just take a look at these figures:
+In case you’re suffering from diabetes and wondering whether you’re alone in this, just take a look at the following figures:

 - It’s estimated that by 2050, over 5 million people will suffer from T1D.